You can use the PrintingTools service to print maps that contain secure services.

 It is not recommended to embed credentials in a custom print service without fully understanding the security impact.
 If you choose to publish your own service for printing with embedded credentials, it's recommended that you apply ArcGIS Server security rules to restrict who can access the service.
 This prevents anonymous users from generating printable map images that display your secured services.
-See Restricting access to GIS web services to learn more about setting up security.
+See Control access to your services to learn more about setting up security.

 These steps are only available when preparing a print service to be published from ArcMap.
-It is not available when publishing a print service from ArcGIS Pro.
+They are not available when publishing a print service from ArcGIS Pro.

 - In the Catalog window of ArcMap, expand Toolboxes > My Toolboxes.

 - Right-click My Toolboxes and click New > Toolbox.